Will my jewellery tarnish?

 How can I clean my silver jewellery?

 If your jewellery does become a little tarnished, it's easy to re-polish!
-Use a lint free cloth, or one our Polishing Cloths, to remove smudges, fingerprints and day-to-day tarnishing.
+Use a lint free cloth, or one my favourite Polishing Cloths, to remove smudges, fingerprints and day-to-day tarnishing.

 Each piece of jewellery purchased from Little Homebird Jewellery will receive a free sample of Town Talk's Silver Polishing Cloth.
 This soft cloth is impregnated with Silver Polish compound that not only helps remove tarnish but will help protect against future tarnishing.
 You can use your polishing cloth on all metals, so you can use it on all your jewellery, but please do not use on any Plated items.